nst-sdc/Fix-Time/README.md

 ## 🤝 Contributing
 Want to contribute to FixTime?
 Awesome!
-We’re just getting started, and we welcome contributions of all kinds:
+We're just getting started, and we welcome contributions of all kinds:

 •Code improvements